syncfusion-content/xamarin.android-docs/xamarin-android/SfCircularGauge/Getting-Started.md

 ## Initialize gauge in axml:

-[`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfCircularGauge.SfCircularGauge.html) allows users to drag the designer screen from toolbox to designer window.
+[`SfCircularGauge`](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfGauge.Android~Com.Syncfusion.Gauges.SfCircularGauge.SfCircularGauge.html) allows users to drag the control from toolbox to designer window.
 The properties window will be displayed where you change the necessary functionalities to customize the circular gauge in designer.

 ![CircularGauge Designer](getting-started_images/designer.gif)

-You can get the circular gauge instance from axml page in MainActivity using the following code.
+In MainActivity, you can access the circular gauge instannce defined in axml page using the following code.

 {% tabs %}